Superconvergent Non-Polynomial Approximations: Numerical Results

 \section{Numerical Results}

 In this section, we provide some experimental results that demonstrate the improvements offered by the non-polynomial basis.
-We begin by investigating the performance of the method on some classical 1D test problems for the Euler equations before testing the method on the more challenging pressureless Euler system, which is weakly hyperbolic.
+We begin by investigating the performance of the proposed methods on some one-dimensional benchmark problems for the Euler equations before testing the method on the more challenging pressureless Euler system, which is weakly hyperbolic.
 All test problems use a third order explicit strong-stability preserving Runge-Kutta method \cite{gottlieb2001strong} for time integration.
 In our experiments, we compute the cell average values, from the initial conditions, using high-order Gauss-Legendre quadrature.
+We compare the proposed methods, which are labelled as WENO-RBF3 and WENO-RBF4, with third order and fifth order classical WENO schemes \cite{Jiang1} and WENO-Z schemes \cite{bor}.
+These are labelled as WENO-JS3/WENO-Z3 and WENO-JS5/WENO-Z5, respectively.
+Unless otherwise stated, the results for the WENO-RBF4 scheme used a second order approximation (i.e., $p =2$) for the shape parameter \eqref{eq:lam_choice}.
+Lastly, note that the implementation of the WENO-RBF4 method uses the hybrid strategy discussed in section \ref{subsec: Hybrid scheme}.